Why Adalo Is Perfect for Airtable Data Sync Apps

 Key Takeaways

-• External Collections connects directly to Airtable via REST API for real-time bidirectional data sync
+- External Collections connects directly to Airtable via REST API for real-time bidirectional data sync with no database record limits on paid plans

-• Adalo Professional plan ($52/month annually minimum) required for External Collections access
+- Adalo Professional plan ($36/month) required for External Collections access—with unlimited usage and no bill shock

 Why Your Team Needs Both Spreadsheets and Apps